 - GIF: This format doesn’t offer any advantages outside of use on old browsers.
 While they will draw more attention to users, they also have a tendency to irritate and the general consensus is that they are in no way an advantage.

 - JPG: While this format can be used, it is not common and won’t provide resolution quality as good as PNG.
 Additionally, due to the small size of the favicon, the JPEG loses all of its benefits.

 - APNG: This is an animated version of PNG and, while it may be supported by Firefox and Opera, it has the same problems as the animated GIF, distracting users while looking at their interface.

-How to Add a Favicon to your WordPress
+How to Add a Favicon to Your WordPress Website

-In order for you to add favicon to your WordPress site, go to Appearance > Customize:
+In order for you to add a favicon to your WordPress site, go to Appearance > Customize:

 Next, go to the menu located on the left sidebar; find and click on Site Identity: